-Project MainStream is a cross-industry, CEO-led global initiative to accelerate business-driven innovation and help scale the circular economy.
+Project MainStream is a cross-industry, CEO-led global initiative that aims to accelerate business-driven innovations and help scale the circular economy.

-By focusing on key segments of the plastics economy and packaging, collaborating with key actors across the value chain, the GPPR aims to establish an approach that can be applied across other material streams and will help inform how the transition to a circular economy can be accelerated at scale.
+The New Plastics Economy report focuses on key segments of the plastics economy and packaging.
+By collaborating with pivotal actors across the value chain, the report aims to establish an approach that can be applied across other material streams and will help to inform how the transition to a circular economy can be accelerated at scale.

-Today, pulp and paper is a largely circular industry: recycled fiber constitutes almost 50% of paper globally and recovery rates approach practical limits in developed markets.
-However, supply of recycled fiber is being stretched by rising demand, driving up recycled cellulose fiber (RCF) costs and squeezing margins for recycled grades.
+Today, pulp and paper is a largely circular industry: recycled fibre constitutes almost 50% of paper globally, and recovery rates approach practical limits in developed markets.
+However, supply of recycled fibre is being stretched by rising demand, driving up recycled cellulose fibre (RCF) costs, and squeezing margins for recycled grades.
 This rising demand and the declining quality of collected RCF make it particularly important to capture remaining value leakage during collection, sorting, and processing.

-Improved sorting and treatment of inks, additives, and contaminants could address such value leakage and increase the supply of RCF to meet new demand, thereby delivering up to an estimated $1.4 billion, and reducing greenhouse gas emissions by up to an estimated 1.1 Mt as well as reducing forest land used for pulp and papermaking.
+Improved sorting and treatment of inks, additives, and contaminants could address such value leakage and increase the supply of RCF to meet new demand.
+This will deliver an estimated US 1.4 billion, and reduce greenhouse gas emissions by up to an estimated 1.1 Mt.
+It will also reduce the amount of forest land used for pulp and paper making.

-This project aims to facilitate these benefits by developing a set of pragmatic, efficient, eco-design rules for paper products, to give essential guidance for designers and developers without limiting innovation.
-The intention is to initiate an emerging global standard to prompt local regulations to follow.
+The project aims to facilitate these benefits by developing a set of pragmatic, efficient, eco-design rules for paper products, to give essential guidance for designers and developers without limiting innovation.
+The intention is to initiate an emerging global standard which will prompt local regulations to follow.